nodejs/examples/servers/express/api-with-express-and-handlebar/README.md

   ok 1 should contain bent
   ok 2 should contain express
   ok 3 should contain hbs
+  ok 4 should contain semver

 # should get minimum secure versions
-  ok 4 v0 version should match
+  ok 5 v14 version should match
-  ok 5 v4 version should match
+  ok 6 v13 version should match

 # should get latest-releases
-  ok 6 v14 version should match
+  ok 7 v14 version should match
-  ok 7 v13 version should match
+  ok 8 v13 version should match
 ```

 ## Dependencies